bridgetownrb/bridgetown/bridgetown-website/src/_docs/structure.md

       </td>
       <td>
         <p>
-          Manifest used by Yarn to install frontend assets and set up commands you can run to compile your JavaScript, CSS, etc. via esbuild/Webpack.
+          Manifest used by Yarn to install frontend assets and set up commands you can run to compile your JavaScript, CSS, etc. via esbuild.
         </p>
       </td>
     </tr>